The White Trail roughly parallels the Red Trail, other than a loop at either end to intersect the Red Trail.

 With regard to terrain, the White Trail changes from nearly level to some mild rolling sections, never varying more than 50 feet from the highest point (about 300 ft. above sea level) to the lowest point (about 250 ft. above sea level).

 Along Lake Wintergreen, the White Trail is a wide, hard packed woods roads with some gentle rollers.
-Near From the Gold Trail to the northern trailhead at the Red Trail, the White Trail is a woods road that is mostly flat, but has some short, gentle climbs in areas where the trail has been relocated away from eroded or wet areas.
+Near From the Blue-White Trail to the northern trailhead at the Red Trail, the White Trail is a woods road that is mostly flat, but has some short, gentle climbs in areas where the trail has been relocated away from eroded or wet areas.
 Near the northern end with the Red Trail, the White Trail narrows to a footpath.

 The southern section of the White Trail features views of Lake Wintergreen.
 Near the junction with the Orange Trail is a grove of red pine trees.
 Just south of the junction with the Purple Trail is a grove of larch, a conifer that drops its needles in winter.